 Cost: Free to enter farm; activity costs vary

 Bob’s Corn Maze and Pumpkin Farm

-At this super popular farm, take a hayride out to the 30-acre pumpkin patch where you will find over 50 varieties of pumpkins.
+At this super popular farm, take a free hayride out to the 40-acre pumpkin patch where you will find over 60 varieties of pumpkins.
 From ginormous 200 pounders to mini pumpkins, you’re sure to find the perfect jack-o-lantern for every member of your family.
-And it’s not just about the pumpkins, kiddos will love the trike track (kids ride John Deere tricycles), playground, cow train, pony rides, hayrides, face painting, playground and apple cannon.
-There’s also an onsite photographer and a hot food concession stand on weekends.
-And they host birthday parties.
+And it’s not just about the pumpkins at Bob’s.
+Kids come back year after year for the trike track (kids ride John Deere tricycles), playground, cow train, pony rides, hayrides, face painting, kids’ corn maze, playground and apple cannon.
+There’s also an onsite photographer, hot food concession stand and face painting on the weekends.
+Psst… get in line for the homemade hot donuts when you arrive; they always sell out!
+And if that’s not enough… Bob’s also hosts birthday parties for kids 6 & under and they sell locally grown apples and gourmet cheeses at their Country Store.
 Phew… this farm has it all!

 photo: Stocker Farms Facebook page

 Hours: Country market with traditional pumpkin patch open daily from 10 a.m.-6 p.m.; Family Pumpkin Park open weekends from 10 a.m.-6 p.m.
 Select activities open Tues.-Fri. from 10 a.m.–6 p.m.
 Closed Mondays.

 Cost: $8.95-$10.95 for family activities, corn maze & pumpkin patch entrance (2 & under Free); online discounts available.